Flutter-GG/HW-2/README.md

 ![image](https://github.com/Lama-Aldhafeeri/HW-2/assets/84765301/916bd568-c6fa-4021-a607-2eea10ce9d10)

-If the user tries to log in without entering any id the message below will be shown:
+If the user tries to log in without entering any id or entered not existing id the message below will be shown:
 (The valid ids in the data are 1 and 2 )

 ![image](https://github.com/Lama-Aldhafeeri/HW-2/assets/84765301/320744bf-97d3-4642-b886-61ad5a21ff31)